shrusti0079/Book-Recommadation-System/README.md

 # Book-Recommadation-System
-Book Recommendation system based on popularity and collaborative filtering made using flask
+Book Recommendation system based on popularity and collaborative filtering made using flask.